 Wood finishing can be fun and easy.
-Take your time and don’t rush through finishing a piece of furniture.
+Take your time, don’t rush through finishing a fine piece of redwood furniture.
 Imagine how it will look finished in your home.
-It is better to take a little extra time to achieve a good end result.
+It is always better to dedicate a little extra time and attention to achieve the best results.
 The most critical part of finishing a piece of furniture happens before you open a can of stain or finish of your choice.
-A thorough sanding is often the factor that separates “acceptable” results from “professional-looking” results.
+A thorough sanding is often the factor that separates decent results from professional, high-quality redwood furniture.

-The three most common types of sand paper you will find are:
+The 3 most common types of sand paper you will find are: